VardanKaushik/Compter-Vision-Mid-term/README.md

   #Question B - Image Stitching
   For this question, open the code - Stitching.ipynb.
-This too is a Colab notebook.
+This too is a Colab notebook.</br>
   Once you get into the file, follow the given steps - </br>
     1)Go to Images folder on git respository</br>
     2)Go to input Images</br>